antrix1/arenamaster-addon/README.md

 ## Overview

-This is a utility addon for ArenaMaster web app: https://arenamaster.io.
+This is a utility addon for the ArenaMaster web app: <a href="https://arenamaster.io" target="_blank" rel="noopener">https://arenamaster.io</a>.
 By installing this addon, you'll be able to easily check any player's arena and rbg experience without having to leave the game.

 ## Unit Frame Hover